 Luckily, Mountain Clematis is tolerant of various temperatures and humidity levels.
 If you live in a warmer environment, place it in partial shade to maintain its ideal temperature.

-If temperatures are consistently 45 degrees Fahrenheit or below, the plant will enter dormancy.
+The plant will enter dormancy if temperatures are consistently 45 degrees Fahrenheit or below.
 Remember, a dormant phase is a good thing for your Clematis montana.
 This period of rest ensures bright, vibrant blooms in the spring.

 How to Care for Clematis Montana

 Water Himalayan Clematis regularly to keep the soil slightly moist until maturity.
-Once this plant is mature, it only needs around an inch of water per week.
+Once this plant matures, it only needs around an inch of water per week.
 It is likely to receive this from precipitation.

 If you live in a dry climate or soil drains quickly, this plant may need additional irrigation.
 If the top layer of soil is dry, your Clematis montana needs extra hydration.

 Anemone Clematis enjoys a balanced fertilizer once a month during its growing season.
 However, you should avoid fertilizing while the plant has blooms.
 This is because fertilizer can reduce the plant’s bloom time.